7 International Marketing Challenges (and How to Overcome Them)

 However, with sufficient due diligence, brands can uncover remarkable opportunities where a product or service is hard to come by or doesn’t exist in another place - without any dominant competitors.

 Foreign markets may differ substantially from the UK sector you trade in, so we recommend analysing the competition and any gaps in the market to compare international marketing locations.
+A competitive audit in each target market is the starting point.
+What ranks, what sells, and who holds share in Germany may look completely different from the UK.

 4. Managing Supply Chains and Logistics